uccser/cs-field-guide/docs/source/getting_started/contributing_guide.rst

 ==============================================================================

-This section guides you through submitting an issue or making a suggestion for the CS Unplugged project.
+This section guides you through submitting an issue or making a suggestion for the CS Field Guide project.
 Following these guidelines helps maintainers and the community understand your findings.